 University of Bergen & Princeton University

 I study intensive agrarian systems and their sustainability through time.
 I focus on investigating their capacity to cope with socio-environmental shocks and manage uncertainty.
-My approach is holistic and merges anthropological frameworks with methods from the environmental sciences, ecology, modeling and statistics, especially uncertainty and sensitivity analysis.
+My approach is holistic and merges anthropological and historical frameworks with methods from the environmental sciences, ecology, modeling and statistics, especially uncertainty and sensitivity analysis.

-I am used to work on water-related topics with a wide range of scientists from different fields, including engineers, hydrologists, archaeologists, mathematicians, ecologists and computer and environmental scientists.
+I am used to work on water-related topics with a wide range of scientists from different fields, including historians, engineers, hydrologists, archaeologists, mathematicians, ecologists and computer and environmental scientists.
 So if you are interested in collaborating, please drop a line!

 My full CV can be downloaded here.